NREL-Sienna/PowerSimulations.jl/docs/src/man/simulation_recorder.md

 PowerSimulations provides the ability to record structured data as events during a simulation.
 These events can be post-processed to help debug problems.

-By default only SimulationStepEvent and SimulationStageEvent are recorded.
+By default only SimulationStepEvent and SimulationProblemEvent are recorded.
 Here is an example.

 Suppose a simulation is run in the directory ./output.